burtcorp/tina/README.md

 # Tina

+_**READ THIS: AWS has changed the pricing model for AWS Glacier since the conception of this tool.
+Tina can still be used to restore objects, but its price estimates will be incorrect and we recommend using other tools like the AWS CLI.
+You have been warned.
+This project will remain for historical reasons.**_

 Tina is a tool for restoring objects from Amazon Glacier into Amazon S3, while maintaining control over costs.